ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

 ~~~~~~~~~~~~~~~~~~~

 :source:`etc/local.properties`
-    contains login and connection information for the DB and Omero.
+    contains login and connection information for the DB and OMERO.

 :source:`local.properties.example <etc/local.properties.example>`
     contains the default root password.
 This can be overriden with your